hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ## StorageClass example

 A `StorageClass` is used to provision an HPE 3PAR or Primera Storage-backed persistent volume.
-Please see [using the HPE CSI Driver](../../csi_driver/using.md#base_storageclass_parameters) for additional base `StorageClass` examples like CSI snapshots and clones.
+See [using the HPE CSI Driver](../../csi_driver/using.md#base_storageclass_parameters) for additional base `StorageClass` examples like CSI snapshots and clones.

 Here is an example of a `StorageClass` using the HPE 3PAR and Primera CSP.
-Please see [common parameters](#common_parameters_for_provisioning) for additional parameter options.
+See [common parameters](#common_parameters_for_provisioning) for additional parameter options.

 ```markdown
 apiVersion: storage.k8s.io/v1